T-Python-Sep-24/UNIT-1-PROJECT/README.md

 ## Project :

-#### Overview : A website created to assist children with learning disabilities in improving their skills.
+#### Overview : A program created to assist children with learning disabilities in improving their skills.

 #### As a user I should be able to do the following :
-- Select the desired activity (spelling, reading, writing).
+- Select the desired activity (spelling, reading, writing, Matching,).
 - Engage in spelling exercises featuring selected words.
-- Read text passages and answer comprehension questions.
+- View a list of available stories with titles
-- Respond to provided writing prompts.
+- Select a story to read in a clear and engaging format.
--
+- Answer questions about the story.
--
+- Create and save personal stories.
--
+- matching....

 ### Skill Improvement: Support users in developing reading, writing, and spelling skills interactively.